dariusf/ppx_deriving_unparse/readme.md

 [@@deriving unparse { between = " " }]
 ```

-and a printer which knows how to parenthesize expressions properly is generated.
+and a printer which parenthesizes expressions properly is generated!

 ```ocaml
 let () =